spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

   console.log(document.body.children[3].childNodes[7].parentElement.style.color = "red");
   ```

-* For the final slide and demo, return to the slide deck [4.1 SlideShow](https://docs.google.com/presentation/d/1TprKO9KQMBEhIC6f0UNvcQkY38lS0XOmZIt6zwzjWdE/edit#slide=id.g5bb6559bdb_0_10) and follow these prompts on their corresponding slides:
+* For the final slide and demo, return to the slide deck [2.3 The DOM](https://docs.google.com/presentation/d/10VJ5KHiEK_G4P2-av7h2zNhDDlTRm20kztov2fAT-0s/edit?usp=sharing) and follow these prompts on their corresponding slides:

 * 19. **Our Goal Today**: The goal of the day is to build a speed reading application.
 We will receive an input of how many words per millisecond a user would like to read at, and then display one word at a time to our user at the specified speed.